Get cheap business class tickets with these money-saving tips

 Ways to score cheap business class tickets

 Ready to make the upgrade?
-Here are a few tips on how to get the cheapest business class tickets.
+Here are a few tips for getting the best price on business class flights.

 1. Understand the differences between class fares

-For many travellers, business class feels like a faraway land — all glass partitions and warm towels.
-And yes, the price tag can be steep.
+For many travellers, business class feels like a faraway land—all glass partitions and warm towels.
+And yes, the prices for business class flights can be steep.
 But here’s the thing: sometimes, that upgrade pays for itself.

 With perks like extra baggage allowance, priority check-in and boarding, better meals, and lounge access, flying business can turn a stressful travel day into something you actually look forward to.
 And if you catch a deal?
 Even better.

 Major Canadian airlines offer different tiers of business class, so it’s worth checking what your fare includes before you book.
-The key is knowing the real cost jump between economy, premium economy, and business class — and spotting what travel geeks call the sweet spot.
+The key is knowing the real cost jump between economy, premium economy, and business class—and spotting what seasoned travellers call the sweet spot.

 One of the smartest ways to spot a business-class bargain is with the Skyscanner app.
-Just plug in your departure and destination cities, pick your dates, then open the ‘Travellers and cabin class’ dropdown.
-Here, you can select your flying class — Economy, Premium Economy, Business Class, or First Class — and see available fares on the next screen.
+Just plug in your departure and destination cities, pick your dates, and then open the ‘Travellers and cabin class’ dropdown.
+Here, you can select your flying class—Economy, Premium Economy, Business Class, or First Class—and see available fares on the next screen.

 Now, let’s talk numbers.
-The price gap between economy and business can be huge — sometimes a few hundred dollars, sometimes a few thousand.
-For example, at the time of writing, a one-way business class ticket from Vancouver to Singapore with Air Canada starts around $6,800, while economy for the same day comes in at $945.
+The price gap between economy and business can be huge—sometimes a few hundred dollars, sometimes a few thousand.
+For example, at the time of writing, a one-way business-class ticket from Vancouver to Singapore with Air Canada starts at around $5,700*, while an economy ticket for the same day costs $425.
 But here’s the good news: deals happen.
 And with a bit of flexibility, you can narrow that gap significantly.

 • Signing up for airline newsletters